tes/compoxure/README.md

 cx-replace-outer|Whether to completely replace the outer HTML element.
-Overrides configuration in backend. cx-test|Use to test a string, it will parse the string and output that (e.g. change cx-url to cx-test to test) cx-ignore-404|If this call returns a 404 then dont pass it up and 404 the entire page.
+Overrides configuration in backend. cx-test|Use to test a string, it will parse the string and output that (e.g. change cx-url to cx-test to test) cx-ignore-404|If this call returns a 404 then dont pass it up and 404 the entire page. cx-ignore-error|Set to true to ignore all errors (non 200), or provide a comma delimited list to ignore specific errors on this fragment

 ```html